A data-based image representation for continuous-time LTI systems: Image representation from noisy data

 \section{Image representation from noisy data}

 In the following, we present a procedure for deriving an image representation \eqref{eq:imrep} from the data-driven model \eqref{eq:FL}, starting from nominal data and then extending the approach to estimated derivatives from noisy measurements.
+Our representation eliminates the need to solve the DAE~\eqref{eq:dae} and, at the same time, removes redundancies in the data-based description.
+While $\ell\in L^2(\intv,\R^m)$ in \eqref{eq:imrep}, $\mathfrak g$ is required to belong to $L^2(\intv,\R^{L(m+p)})$ in \eqref{eq:FL}, introducing redundant degrees of freedom.
+The elimination of this redundancy constitutes one of the central contributions of this work.